 Stash: Most Educational App

 Starting with what will be the most useful app for any beginner, Stash has been created with new investors in mind.
-Stash is a low-cost method of investing and offers explanations to everything you can do on the app.
+Stash is a low-cost method of investing and offers explanations for everything you can do on the app.
 With educational content designed to help every user invest and learn from it, Stash is ideal for any beginner.
-Any complex terms, acronyms, and charts are all broken down, so you understand what you’re committing to.
-Once you get the hang of it, you can also set up your “Auto-Stash” which automatically adds funds to your reoccurring investments.
+Any complex terms, acronyms, and charts are all broken down so you understand what you’re committing to.
+Once you get the hang of it, you can also set up your “Auto-Stash,” which automatically adds funds to your reoccurring investments.

 Acorns: Automated Investing App

-If you have an interest in making money but don’t want to invest time messing around with the app on a daily basis, Acorn offers every user an automated solution.
-Acorn has a “spare change” function that works with your bank account, and when you buy daily products on your debit card.
+If you are interested in making money but don’t want to invest time messing around with the app daily, Acorn offers every user an automated solution.
+Acorn has a “spare change” function that works with your bank account and when you buy daily products on your debit card.
 Any change you would have normally received if it was a cash transaction is automatically added to the investment app and used in your current investment options.
-Naturally, you can limit the amount being invested and the app is very intelligent and Acorn invests in up to five professionally managed ETF portfolios (investments).
+Naturally, you can limit the amount being invested.
+The app is very intelligent, and Acorn invests in up to five professionally managed ETF portfolios (investments).

 Robinhood: Free Stock Trades App

 Sadly, free isn’t exactly free in the world of investment apps.
 What free means, in this case, is that the app makes zero commission off your trades, which is excellent for those just starting out and who don’t intend on investing much until they learn more.
 You can simply download the app and use the easy layout to learn how to trade stocks; this free option does have limits, though.
 You are limited by trading hours in the free version, but there is a Robinhood old where you can do much more with the app.